Seminoles accuse LVS-backed group of fraud over gaming expansion petition

-“The FVC-PAC’s hired professional petition gatherers are brazenly violating Florida election law and not only submitting illegally-obtained petitions to various Supervisors of Elections, but now seek to use this Court to restrict free speech and competitive labor hiring on the basis of illegal and unenforceable employment relationships,” Standing Up For Florida said.
+“The FVC-PAC’s hired professional petition gatherers are brazenly violating Florida election law and not only submitting illegally-obtained petitions to various supervisors of elections, but now seek to use this court to restrict free speech and competitive labour hiring on the basis of illegal and unenforceable employment relationships,” Standing Up For Florida said.

 The counterclaim argues that Florida Voters In Charge agreed deals with a number of contractors in which the contractors were paid based on the number of signatures they gathered.

 Standing Up For Florida produced an agreement between Florida Voters In Charge and one such contractor, GPD, which says that “total compensation shall be based on the number of valid petitions submitted”.
 The contractor was to receive $450,000 for every 25,000 signatures, according to the agreement.